nhatquangz/nhatquangz.github.io/_posts/2020-08-09-some-helpful-xcode-shortcuts-to-improve-your-productivity.md

 ---
-title: Some handy Xcode shotcuts to improve your productivity
+title: Some handy Xcode shortcuts to improve your productivity
 excerpt: As developers, we spend most of our time in our IDE, so it’s worth becoming an expert in using it.
 topimage: https://source.unsplash.com/TZj-urJKRao/900x450
 ---